DisplayPort: Refresh frequency limits for HDR video

 Color depth of 10 bpc (30 bit/px or 1.07 billion colors) is assumed for all formats in these tables.
 This color depth is a requirement for various common HDR standards, such as HDR10.
 It requires 25% more bandwidth than standard 8 bpc video.

 HDR extensions were defined in version 1.4 of the DisplayPort standard.
 Some displays support these HDR extensions, but may only implement HBR2 transmission mode if the extra bandwidth of HBR3 is unnecessary (for example, on 4K 60 Hz HDR displays).
 Since there is no definition of what constitutes a "DisplayPort 1.4" device, some manufacturers may choose to label these as "DP 1.2" devices despite their support for DP 1.4 HDR extensions.
 As a result, DisplayPort "version numbers" should not be used as an indicator of HDR support.

 Features

-DisplayPort dual-mode (DP++)
+DisplayPort Dual-Mode (DP++)

-DisplayPort Dual-Mode (DP++), also called Dual-Mode DisplayPort, is a standard which allows DisplayPort sources to use simple passive adapters to connect to HDMI or DVI displays.
+DisplayPort Dual-Mode (DP++), also called Dual-Mode DisplayPort, is a standard which allows DisplayPort sources to use simple passive adapters to connect to HDMI or DVI displays, and allows DisplayPort displays to use simple passive adapters to connect HDMI or DVI sources.
 Dual-mode is an optional feature, so not all DisplayPort sources necessarily support DVI/HDMI passive adapters, though in practice nearly all devices do.
 Officially, the "DP++" logo should be used to indicate a DP port that supports dual-mode, but most modern devices do not use the logo.